 But Facebook has some very clear explanations of who needs to ask for cookie consent, and how it works.

-Here are some of the types of websites Facebook identifies as needing consent.
+Here are some of the types of websites Facebook previously identified as needing consent.

 These websites include: